beego/beedoc/en/Controllers_Routing.md

 	/object/blog/2013/09/12  Call Blog method of ObjectController, and has the argument map[0:2013 1:09 2:12].

 The URL will be converted lower case before matching; therefore, `/object/LOGIN` routes to Login method as well.

+What's more, beego is able to identify URLs like following examples, and gives away requests to controller's simple method, in this case:

+	/controller/simple
+	/controller/simple.html
+	/controller/simple.json
+	/controller/simple.rss

+Then use `this.Ctx.Input.Params[":ext"]` to get extension.